hashicorp/terraform-provider-google/website/docs/r/database_migration_service_connection_profile.html.markdown

 <a name="nested_mysql"></a>The `mysql` block supports:

 * `host` -
-  (Required)
+  (Optional)
-  Required.
   The IP or hostname of the source MySQL database.

 * `port` -
-  (Required)
+  (Optional)
-  Required.
   The network port of the source MySQL database.

 * `username` -
-  (Required)
+  (Optional)
-  Required.
   The username that Database Migration Service will use to connect to the database.
 The value is encrypted when stored in Database Migration Service.

 * `password` -
-  (Required)
+  (Optional)
-  Required.
   Input only.
 The password for the user that Database Migration Service will be using to connect to the database.
   This field is not returned on request, and the value is encrypted when stored in Database Migration Service.
   **Note**: This property is sensitive and will not be displayed in the plan.